jkool702/forkrun/DOCS/RESILIENCE_PROTOCOL.md

 3. **The Safe Skip:** The worker skips processing the batch entirely.
 It acknowledges (`ring_ack`) the batch to ensure global pipeline ordering continues, prints a warning to `stderr`, and alerts the orchestrator.
 4. **The Global State:** The orchestrator records the poisoned batch index and alters the final pipeline exit code to `3` to explicitly notify the user of partial data loss.

+### 3.1 Final-Attempt Coredumps (W-PY30)

+Coredumps are disabled by default on every worker (soft `RLIMIT_CORE` 0 at startup; the generous hard limit is preserved so re-enabling needs no privilege).
+They are armed for exactly one batch execution: the final allowed escrow attempt — the running attempt with `num_kills + 1 == RETRY_LIMIT`, whose failure poisons the batch.
+Success, poison-skip, and soft-fail (escrow deposit) paths disarm, so the enabled limit never leaks into later batches.
+A death in the armed window produces exactly one core per poisoned batch; batches the auto-retry saves never dump. `coredump_filter` is pinned to `0x31` (anonymous-private + ELF headers + hugetlb-private) so the dump excludes the multi-GB shared ingress arenas.
+Accepted cost: the dump delays death-pipe visibility on final-attempt crashes — but that batch is being poisoned regardless, so the latency never delays a save.

 ---

 ## §4.
 Catastrophic Failure: Conservative Abort + Seqlock Ledger